 First she slathered anesthetic cream all over my face and neck, then I held a metal rod which kept the current going round.
 Then she pricked me with a sharp little needle and cauterised all me blemishes.
-When the feeling came back into my face it felt like my skin was mmmming and humming, mmmming and humming.

 Today I look like a Garibaldi biscuit.
 I may have mentioned that yesterday.